 All the hunting and cooking he did as a boy certainly helped lay the groundwork for Chef Anthony Gray's career path.
 As partner and executive chef for Stella's Restaurant Group in Greenville, his daily grind pivots around the careful curating of ingredients for Stella's Southern Bistro and Stella’s Southern Brasserie.
 He is key in the development of Stella's menu of inspired dishes, which features plenty of locally sourced products.

 When it comes to planning the menu at Stella's, the seasons are in charge.
 This allows Gray to put South Carolina's freshest agricultural products in the spotlight.
-Every ingredient gets special attention according to his vision for the restaurant.
-His locavore aesthetic is especially reflected in foraged ingredients like mushrooms, ramps and greens he gathers from the great outdoors.
+Every ingredient receives special attention in line with his vision for the restaurant.
+His locavore aesthetic is especially evident in foraged ingredients like mushrooms, ramps, and greens that he gathers from the great outdoors.

 Backstory